East Coast College (Great Yarmouth)

 One year full-time.

-Level 5 in an appropriate subject, such as FdA Social Care Practice, Early Years Practice, CCLD, Dip HE, or HND.
+FdA/FdSc or equivalent Level 5 qualification in an appropriate subject, such as Social Care Practice, Early Years Practice, CCLD, Dip HE, or HND.

 The course is delivered at University of Suffolk at Great Yarmouth where students will belong to a large and growing group of Higher Education students with their own dedicated facilities.
 Classrooms are brand new and equipped with technology.
 There is a higher education study/common room and access to a well-stocked library.